CHP | Combined Heat and Power | Cogeneration

-Benefits of Gas Engine CHP
+Benefits of CHP for Your Business

-The high efficiency of a CHP plant compared with conventional bought in electricity and site-produced heat provides a number of benefits including
+The high efficiency of a CHP plant compared with conventional bought in electricity and site-produced heat provides a number of benefits including:

 - On site production of power